king-Alex-d-great/CryptoPortfolioManager/readme.md

 This class recieves a controller instance via dependency injection. <br /> It sends requests and receives responses from the controller instance.
 It has several private methods and exposes one public function to kick start the application.

+## Environment Variables

+To run this project, you will need to add the following environment variables to your .env file:
+`api_key=9f0e868097a1b46398dba0e1134e92f3e4a90a8954764684ea312806dc5da8bc`
 ## Run Locally

 Clone the project